-If Applicant is currently contracted with the Exchange, please provide Exchange counts if available.
+If Applicant is currently contracted with the Exchange, provide Exchange counts if available.
 If Exchange counts are not available, provide state or regional counts.

-Answer Indicate how Applicant identifies members who use tobacco.
-Applicant may add up the tobacco users identified in each of the ways identified in this row with the recognition that this may result in some duplication or over counting in response to row below on number of commercial members individually identified as tobacco dependent in 2017.
+Answer Applicant may add up the to the ways identified in this ro may result in some duplicati tifies members who use tobacco. bbacco users identified in each of w with the recognition that this on or over counting in response to mmercial members individually dent in 2017.
 Multi, Checkboxes.
-1: Plan Health Assessment, 2: Employer/Vendor Health Assessment, 3: Member PHR, 4: Claims/Encounter Data, 5: Disease or Care Management, 6: Wellness Vendor, 7: Other (describe in box in cell) Indicate ability to track identification of tobacco-dependent members.
-Please select only ONE of response options 1-4 and include response option 5 if applicable Multi, Checkboxes.
-1: Identification tracked statewide & regionally, 2: Identification only tracked statewide, 3: Identification only tracked regionally, 4: Identification not tracked regionally/statewide, 5: Identification can be tracked at Covered California level Indicate ability to track participation of tobacco-dependent members in cessation activities.
-Please select only ONE of response options 1-4 and include response option 5 if applicable Multi, Checkboxes.
-1: Participation tracked statewide & regionally, 2: Participation only tracked statewide, 3: Participation only tracked regionally, 4: Participation not tracked regionally/statewide, 5: Participation can be tracked at Covered California level Number of California members individually identified as tobacco dependent in 2016.
-(If Applicant has and tracks use by Medi-Cal members as well, number here should include Medi-Cal numbers.)
-Decimal.
-From 0 to 1000000000
+1: Plan Health Assessment, 2: Employer/Vendor Health Assessment, 3: Member PHR, 4: Claims/Encounter Data, 5: Disease or Care Management, 6: Wellness Vendor, 7: Other (describe in box in cell) Indicate ability to track ident members.
+Select only ONE of respons response option 5 if applical • Multi, Checkboxes.
+1: Identification tracked statewide & regionally, 2: Identification only tracked statewide, 3: Identification only tracked regionally, 4: Identification not tracked regionally/statewide, 5: Identification can be tracked at Covered California level Indicate ability to track partic members in cessation activi Select only ONE of respons response option 5 if applical e options 1-4 and include Multi, Checkboxes.
+1: Participation tracked statewide & regionally, 2: Participation only tracked statewide, 3: Participation only tracked regionally, 4: Participation not tracked regionally/statewide, 5: Participation can be tracked at Covered California level • ers individually identified as (If Applicant has and tracks use ell, number here should include Decimal.
+From 0 to 1000000000.